vkodagiC/Interviewer/README.md

 Next we can start the servers.
 Do `npm start` in the main directory and another `npm start` in the backend directory.
 You can now use the application.

+# Acknowledgements

+I make use of this API - https://github.com/alfaArghya/alfa-leetcode-api?tab=readme-ov-file to get descriptions of leetcode problems.
+It is rate limited so don't use it to get a lot of problems in a short time otherwise you won't get any problems.

+leetcode.com -